 - Money back guarantee

 - Minimum debt: $7,500

-Accredited Debt Relief is not a direct provider of debt settlement services.
+Accredited Debt Relief is not a direct provider of debt relief services.
 Instead, they partner with multiple debt relief companies to give you the options you need for managing your overwhelming debt.